 The property is built in a L-shape, sitting at the far end of a walled garden.

 The part with north-south elevations is referred to as The Old Priory (B&B), the part facing west-east as Old Priory Cottage (self-catering).
 A policy of Eco- friendly/Green has been maintained for over 30 years in both the house & garden.

 The Old Priory, including Old Priory Cottage (self-catering) is located in Priory Green opposite the dovecote, north of St George’s church by the tithe barn.
 Road parking is normally available but there is also off-road parking and one to two spaces in the open garage.
 Bicycles Etc. can be stored, wet outdoor clothes dried in a small barn next to the cottage.

 The church clock strikes the hour.
-Hippo and Horace, two friendly dogs, also live here.
+Hippo and Earwig, two friendly dogs, also live here.